techieonix/web-development-bootcamp/README.md

 <body>  </body> All content of website is included here.

 <meta name="viewport" content="width=device-width, initial-scale=1.0" /> means how the website should be displayed relative to the screen.

+Capstone Projects: It's a hands-on project where you build a complete website or app from scratch, using various web development skills like coding, designing, and testing.